PiGi78/Vision4GP/README.md

 - A specific license from Microfocus to use their V6 library ( libvision64.so for Linux, avision6.dll for Windows)
 - FILE_PREFIX environment (where to find the vision file)
 - XFD_DIRECTORY environment (where to find xfd files)
-- VISION_LICENSE_FILE environment (full path ot the Microfocus license file)
+- VISION_LICENSE_FILE environment (full path of the Microfocus license file)

 ## How to use the library